Skip to content

 The adverse effects of this medication, particularly bleeding, loss of coordination, or QT prolongation, may be more severe in older adults.
 Loss of coordination can make falling more likely.
 A type of salt imbalance (hyponatremia) may also be more common in older people, especially if they take “water pills” (diuretics).

 This medication should only be taken during pregnancy if absolutely necessary.
 A developing child could be harmed.
-Additionally, babies born to mothers who used this substance in the final three months of pregnancy may sporadically exhibit withdrawal symptoms like difficulty feeding or breathing, seizures, muscle stiffness, or unceasing crying.
-Inform the doctor right away if you observe any of these in your newborn.
+Additionally, babies born to mothers who use this substance in the final three months of pregnancy may sporadically exhibit withdrawal symptoms like difficulty feeding or breathing, seizures, muscle stiffness, or unceasing crying.
+Inform the doctor immediately if you observe any of these in your newborn.

 This medication passes into breast milk.
 Before breastfeeding, speak with your doctor.